galtza/tutorial-callstack-tracker/README.md

 ## The “new” approach

-We have a **host** application and a **viewer** application.
-The host application tracks down process module’s events and captures raw _Call Stacks_ and the viewer interprets all that data.

-Our new approach utilizes a separate **host** and **viewer** application.
+Our new approach is very simple and utilizes a separate **host** and **viewer** application.
 The host application tracks changes in the process modules and captures raw *Call Stacks*, while the viewer application interprets the collected data.

 ## The host